Call now in confidence immediate help & advice 24/7

 There comes a point when they will realise how far their life has departed from the life that they actually want.

-This realisation can lead to an addict seeking help in the form of rehab.
+This realisation can lead to an addiction sufferer seeking help in the form of drug rehab and alcohol rehab treatment.

 Below, we provide some statistics about alcohol and drug use in Plymouth: